zectorpt/easyproxy/README.md

 A: Easy!
 Change the file server/SETUP.sh on line 61.
 Change port 80 to the port that you want.
 Remember that port should be open in your company.
 Usually port 80 is open, but... if not, chose another.

 Q: How this works?
 Software is installed in my company LAPTOP?
 A: No, nothing is installed in your Laptop.
 Everything is in the external VPS.
 There are no cookies or way to trace.
-All software are running in the VPS.
+All software is running on the VPS.
 After close Easy Proxy Hatfield your PC is clean!

 Q: Where can I buy a VPS?
-A: I dont have any business related with VPS's, but there are some VPS's in the market extremely cheapests.
+A: I don't have any business related with VPS's, but there are some VPS's too cheap.
 For this propose I use www.firstheberg.com

+Q: I dont Like Centos/Redhat.
+What I can do?
+A: If, for any reason you need to use any other distro, edit SETUP.sh and change the YUM by APTITUDE... for example.
+There are same changes that you should do in the SSH configuration.

+Q: It is free?
+How much it will cost me?
+A: It's not free.
+You should send me an email saying Thank you!

 -----------------------------------------------------------------------------